debusklaneml/mldebusklane.com/content/post/Random_Code/Sudoku.md

 Interestingly I'm writing this blog post through JupyterLab, as opposed to strictly through R. Reason being, RStudio and the reticulate package have a bit of development left to go before knitr, rmarkdown, and RStudio work well together (you can reference this issue that I had a problem with [here](https://github.com/yihui/knitr/issues/1505).

 Nevertheless, I'm still hosting this markdown document from JupyterLab to markdown and then through my own Academic Hugo webpage through RStudio... its a party really.

 So, let's start.
 The point of this was to learn a bit more about how Python iterates and how something comparable can be handled in R. In doing so, there are some particulars that I'll touch on, but I would certainly say there is benefit of diving in yourself and writing it out.
 There is bound to be something you can learn by doing so.

+I originally got interested in this and adapted (stole... or borrowed) most of this code from a youtube.com video from [Computerphile](https://youtu.be/G_UYXzGuqvM).

 ![sudoku](https://raw.githubusercontent.com/debusklaneml/mldebusklane.com/master/content/post/Random_Code/sudoku.png "sudoku")